 Emerald: This shape resembles a rectangle, but is considered a step-cut stone.
-This means that instead of the all-over sparkle that shapes like Round Brilliant feature, it features sparkle in steps.
+This means that instead of the all-over sparkle that shapes like Round Brilliant feature, Emerald cut engagement rings feature sparkle in steps.
 The Emerald shape is often used in vintage designs because it was such a popular style in the 1920s.
 It features slightly cropped edges and long open facets that make a captivating design.
 While this shape is unique and utterly captivating, keep in mind that since there are fewer facets featured on the table, inclusions are much more easily seen if you choose a traditional diamond.
 Although, this is avoided with Ideal Cut stones like the Nexus Diamond™ alternative.